jsa-aerial/hanami/README.md

 This is a nice example of how one visualization (the row grouping) can bring out the salient information so much better than another (the col grouping)

+## Lowess smoothing of Tn-Seq fitness data

-The next is a visualization for an investigation into using lowess smoothing of TNSeq fitness data.
+The next is a visualization for an investigation into using lowess smoothing of Tn-Seq fitness data.

 ```Clojure
 (hc/xform ht/layer-chart